NitinReddy-A/SchemaMapper_DataQualityFixer/README.md

 ## Schema Mapper & Data Quality Fixer

-An interactive Streamlit app that maps messy CSV headers to a canonical schema, validates and cleans data deterministically, optionally uses an LLM for conservative suggestions, and lets you promote improvements (new headers, synonyms, value transforms) back into your reusable knowledge packs.
+An interactive Streamlit app that maps messy CSV headers to a canonical schema, validates and cleans data deterministically, uses an LLM as a conservative backup, and lets you promote improvements (new headers, synonyms, value transforms) back into a single source of truth JSON.

 ### Key Features

 - **Upload CSV with robust parsing**: Tries multiple encodings and parsing modes automatically.
-- **Header mapping**: Fuzzy/regex/synonym-based mapping to a canonical schema, with optional LLM fallback.
+- **Header mapping**: Exact/synonym/regex-based mapping to a canonical schema, with LLM fallback when no JSON match is found.
 - **Overrides UI**: Review/override each suggested mapping.
 - **Schema growth**: Propose and accept brand-new canonical headers using LLM, saved into `docs/schema_truth_source.json`.
 - **Deterministic cleaning & validation**: Column-specific rules normalize values and produce issue reports with suggestions.
 - **Targeted fixes**: Bulk-apply suggested fixes; preview final vs raw.
-- **Promote learnings**: One-click promotion of discovered synonyms and value transforms to `docs/cleaning_pack.json` and `docs/memory_synonyms.json`.
+- **Promote learnings**: One-click promotion of discovered synonyms and value transforms directly into `docs/schema_truth_source.json`.
 - **Export**: Download a clean, schema-aligned CSV.
 - **Session Logging**: Rolling logs embedded in the UI and persisted to `logs/app.log`.